bormaxi8080/starred/README.md

 - [iamgio/quarkdown](https://github.com/iamgio/quarkdown) - 🪐 Markdown with superpowers — from ideas to papers, presentations and books.
 - [woheller69/whoBIRD](https://github.com/woheller69/whoBIRD) - Identify bird sounds in real time with this Android version of BirdNET.
 Bird sound recognition for more than 6,000 species worldwide.
 - [igatha/flare-gun](https://github.com/igatha/flare-gun) - Offline SOS signaling and recovery app for wars and disasters (iOS & Android) — like a digital flare-gun.
-- [deniscerri/ytdlnis](https://github.com/deniscerri/ytdlnis) - Full Featured Video/Audio Downloader for Android using yt-dlp
+- [deniscerri/ytdlnis](https://github.com/deniscerri/ytdlnis) - Full-featured audio/video downloader for Android using yt-dlp
 - [x13a/Wasted](https://github.com/x13a/Wasted) - Lock and wipe on emergency
 - [http4k/http4k](https://github.com/http4k/http4k) - The Functional toolkit for Kotlin HTTP applications. http4k provides a simple and uniform way to serve, consume, and test HTTP services.
 - [aj3423/SpamBlocker](https://github.com/aj3423/SpamBlocker) - Android Call/SMS blocker.